 Asset utilization rate: How much has the DAO spent in the past 3-6 months?
 Where has it been directed?

 Investment returns/expenditure direction: Has the money spent generated returns?
-What proportion is for project investments, incentives, subsidies for development, etc.?
+What proportion is for project investments, incentive distributions, subsidies for development, etc.?

 Are there treasury management proposals: Have large transfers or investments gone through governance processes?